-Arbonne is an MLM company that’s said to strive to be the best and healthiest company in the world.
-It sells a variety of products ranging from vegan skin care to nutritional supplements.
+Arbonne is an MLM company that claims to strive to be the best and healthiest company in the world.
+It sells a variety of products, including vegan skin care products and nutritional supplements.

-You can choose from dozens of products on its website, but the most popular program Arbonne offers is the 30 Days to Healthy Living diet.
-Notably, the company refers to it as a “reset” after a person engages in poor lifestyle habits.
+You can choose from dozens of products on its website, but the most popular program Arbonne offers is the 30 Days to Healthy Living program.
+Notably, the company refers to it as a “reset” after a person has engaged in unhealthy lifestyle habits.

-Arbonne claims that when you experience digestive issues, low energy levels, or other general health concerns, it’s a sign that your body is not functioning like it normally would and needs to be reset.
+Arbonne claims that when you experience digestive issues, low energy levels, or other general health concerns, it’s a sign that your body is not functioning as it usually would and needs to be reset.

-The diet involves removing foods to which you may be sensitive to revitalize your body from the inside out.
+The diet involves removing foods that you may be sensitive to in order to revitalize your body from the inside out.

-To follow the diet and purchase products, you must work with an independent consultant, which is a person who sells and speaks on behalf of Arbonne products to earn a profit from each sale and person recruited.
+To follow the diet and purchase products, you must work with an independent consultant — a person who sells and speaks on behalf of Arbonne products and earns a profit from each product they sell and each person they recruit.

 Despite selling nutritional supplements and providing diet recommendations, consultants are not required to have any formal education in any nutrition or health-related field.

-According to the 30 Days to Healthy Living guide on the company’s website, there are seven steps you must follow:
+According to the 30 Days to Healthy Living guide on the company’s website, there are six steps you must follow:

 Step 1: Remove trigger foods